Yusuke Kitagawa

-(喜多川 祐介, Kitagawa Yūsuke) is one of the main characters and party members in the 2016 video game Persona 5.
+Yusuke Kitagawa (喜多川 祐介, Kitagawa Yūsuke) is one of the main characters and party members in the 2016 video game Persona 5.
 He is voiced by Tomokazu Sugita in Japanese and Matthew Mercer in English.

 He is a member of the group Phantom Thieves of Hearts, who aim to change the hearts of those who do wrong to others.
 He joins the group after awakening to his Persona, Goemon, adopting the Phantom Thief nickname (フォックス, Fokkusu).
-He is an eccentric and passionate artist who works under the tutelage of Ichiryusai Madarame, a prestigious artist, who becomes a target of the Phantom Thieves after hearing that he was abusing his students, and that he had killed Yusuke's mother.
+He is an eccentric and passionate artist who works under the tutelage of Ichiryusai Madarame, a prestigious artist, who becomes a target of the Phantom Thieves after they hear that he has been abusing his students.

 Following his appearance, he has received a positive reception, mainly due to his eccentric and socially awkward personality and his passion when it comes to art, as well as the voice acting by Sugita and Mercer respectively.